The World Economic Forum produced another online conference debating The Great Reset.

 Reset To Nature

 As the irreversible decline of available energy, entropy is the cause of many challenging consequences for humanity.
-Climate change, coronavirus, aging, etc., are spiraling “waves” induced by entropy, each with their own amplitude testing every species’ adaptability.
-The smartest animal on the planet -hint, hint- does not pretend to solve entropy but figures out how to preempt and adapt to nature’s entropy.
+Climate change, coronavirus, aging, etc., are spiraling “waves” induced by entropy, each with an amplitude testing every species’ adaptability.
+The most intelligent animal on the planet -hint, hint- does not pretend to solve entropy but figures out how to preempt and adapt to nature’s entropy.